-Cameron Lancaster came through the Tottenham ranks with Harry Kane and actually made his Premier League debut before the England international, but he enjoyed literally only 15 minutes of fame before the wheels came off.
+Cameron Lancaster came through the Tottenham ranks with Harry Kane and actually made his Premier League debut before the England international, albeit he enjoyed just 15 minutes of fame before the wheels came off.

 Lancaster and Kane were in the same age group in the Spurs academy, and back in 2012 the two strikers were among several youngsters tipped with a chance of establishing themselves in the first team.